 * Feel free to replace the word "God" with whatever word your spiritual beliefs dictate.

 - Nearly 40,000 girls, ages 5-17, are Girl Scouts in Connecticut.

 - 1 out of 5 girls participates in Girl Scout learning activities.

-- Nearly 19,000 adults volunteer with Girl Scouts as mentors, organizers, trainers, teachers, workshop leaders, and members of the board of directors.
+- More than 18,000 adults volunteer with Girl Scouts as mentors, organizers, trainers, teachers, workshop leaders, and members of the board of directors.